jonathanstathakis/cms/alsace/cms_alsace.md

 - hengst, kirchberg de barr and Hengst vineyards can bottle GC PN [@cms_alsacejurasavoie]
 - handharvesting required [@cms_alsacejurasavoie]
 - maximum alcohol 11% for riesling and muscat, 12.5% for PG and GW, also depends on vineyard[@cms_alsacejurasavoie]
-- in 2011 moved to individual GC vineyard appellations like cote d’or rather rhan like chavlis[@cms_alsacejurasavoie]
+- in 2011 moved to individual GC vineyard appellations like cote d’or rather than like chablis [@cms_alsacejurasavoie]
 - Because Alsace GC AOP is inconsistent some producers choose not to use[@cms_alsacejurasavoie]
 - required to note the lieu-dit name [@vinalsace_grandcruaop]